zenphantom/ml-git/docs/mlgit_commands.md

   for an entity and set the git and storage configurations.

 Options:
-  --categories TEXT               Artifact\'s categories names.
+  --categories TEXT               Artifact's categories names.
 The categories
                                   names must be separated by comma.
                                   E.g: "category1,category2,category3". [required]
   --mutability [strict|flexible|mutable]
                                   Mutability type.  [required]
   --storage-type [s3h|azureblobh|gdriveh|sftph]
                                   Data storage type [default: s3h].
   --version INTEGER RANGE         Set the version number of the artifact.
 This
                                   number must be in the range 0 to 999999999.
   --import TEXT                   Path to be imported to the project.
 NOTE:
                                   Mutually exclusive with argument: